-The most important SimulScan capabilities, including multi-barcode scanning and OCR A/B capture for travel documentation, are being migrated to the internal scanning framework that runs on all Zebra devices.
-Once complete, capabilities formerly available only through SimulScan will be accessible through DataWedge and Android intent APIs.
-Therefore, Zebra strongly recommends that partners develop a migration plan to DataWedge for all applications that currently use SimulScan.
+The most important SimulScan capabilities, including document capture, multi-barcode scanning and OCR A/B capture for travel documentation, are being migrated to the internal scanning framework that runs on all Zebra devices.
+Once complete, capabilities formerly available only through SimulScan will be known as NextGen SimulScan and be accessible through DataWedge and Android intent APIs.
+Zebra strongly recommends that partners develop a migration plan to DataWedge for all applications that currently use SimulScan.

 Key migration dates: